 M.Sc.
-Chemistry/M. Sc.(Hons.)
-Chemistry (Semester-II) CH 415/MHCH 415: Physical Chemistry Practical-I
+Chemistry/M. Sc.
+Chemistry (Under the Honours Scheme) (Semester-II) CH 415/MHCH 415 Physical Chemistry Lab-I

-Max.
-Marks: 75+25(Internal Assessment)

-1. To determine the strength of given acid by pH metrically.

-2. To determine dissociation constant of given acid pH metrically

-3. Titration of weak acid conductometrically

-4. Titration of strong acid conductometrically

-5. To determine dissociation constant of given acid conductometrically

-6. Determine the dissociation constant of acetic acid in DMSO, DMF, dioxane by titrating it withKOH.

-7. Determine the activity coefficient of an electrolyte at different molalities by e.m.f. measurements.

-8. Compare the cleansing powers of samples of two detergents from surface tension measurements.

-9. Determine the specific refraction, molar refraction and atomic parachor with the help of Abbe'srefractometer.

-10. To study the distribution of benzoic acid between benzene and water.

-11. Determine the equilibrium constant of reaction $K_1 + +l_2 \rightarrow Kl_3$ by distribution law and hence Findthe value of GO of the above reaction

-12. Compare the relative strength of CH_3COOH and $CICH_2COOH$ from conductance measurements.
+- I. The exam will be conducted on two sessions ie Morning and Evening - II.
+Students will perform two practicals. - III Students will be asked to complete write up of both practical within first 30 minutes on the first sheet provided. - IV.
+On the second sheet provided after 30 minutes, students will perform and note the record on second sheet during the conduct of practical exam - V. The split of marks will be as under:

+(Write-up = 25, Performance = 25, Viva-Voce = 20, Practical notebook = 5)

+This course aims to impart to the student knowledge of: Laboratory set up, calibration and handling and use of instruments like pH-meter, Conductometer, potentiometer, tensiometer, Abbe's Refractometer and Polarimeter for the qualitative and quantitative analysis.

+- 1. To determine the strength of given acid by pH metrically. - 2.
+To determine dissociation constant of given acid pH metrically - 3.
+Titration of weak acid conductometrically - 4.
+Titration of strong acid conductometrically - 5.
+To determine dissociation constant of given acid conductometrically - 6.
+Determine the dissociation constant of acetic acid in DMSO, DMF, dioxane by titrating it with KOH. - 7.
+Determine the activity coefficient of an electrolyte at different molalities by e.m.f. measurements. - 8.
+Compare the cleansing powers of samples of two detergents from surface tension measurements. - 9.
+Determine the specific refraction, molar refraction and atomic parachor with the help of Abbe's refractometer. - 10.
+To study the distribution of benzoic acid between benzene and water. - 11.
+Determine the equilibrium constant of reaction $K_1 + +l_2 \rightarrow Kl_3$ by distribution law and hence Findthe value of GO of the above reaction - 12.
+Compare the relative strength of CH3COOH and CICH2COOH from conductance measurements.

-13. Determine the solubility (g/litre) of sparingly soluble lead sulphate from conductance measurements.
+- 13. Determine the solubility (g/litre) of sparingly soluble lead sulphate from conductance measurements.

-14. Titrate a given mixture of HCl and CH3COOH against NaOH solution conductometrically..
+- 14. Titrate a given mixture of HCl and CH3COOH against NaOH solution conductometrically..

-15. Compare the relative strength of:
+- 15. Compare the relative strength of:

-i) HCl
+- i) HCl

-ii) H2SO4
+- ii) H2SO4